mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 The compression only affects UDP, UDP-Lite, TCP or SCTP packets and the type of packet is determined by the IP header.

-For UDP, UDP-Lite, TCP and SCTP packets, source ports destination ports and checksums are compressed.
+For UDP, UDP-Lite, TCP and SCTP packets, source ports, destination ports, and checksums are compressed.
 For source port (resp. destination port) only the least significant bits are sent.
-FL is set to 16 bits,  TV is set to msb( ts_port_src_start, ts_port_src_end ) ( resp. ts_port_dst_start, ts_port_dst_end ) ), MO is set to "MSB" and CDA to "LSB".
+FL is set to 16 bits,  TV is set to msb( ts_port_src_start, ts_port_src_end ) ( resp. ts_port_dst_start, ts_port_dst_end ), MO is set to "MSB" and CDA to "LSB".
 The checksum is elided, FL is set to 16 bits, TV is not set, MO is set to "ignore" and CDA is set to "checksum".
 This may result in decompressing a zero-checksum UDP packet with a valid checksum, but this has no impact as a valid checksum is universally accepted.